Skip to main content

 Separate ISBN numbers are required for each version of the dissertation, i.e. different numbers for the printed version and the PDF version.
 If necessary, ISBN numbers can be obtained from the Finnish ISBN Agency (e-mail isbn-keskus@helsinki.fi).

-The author of the dissertation should sign a publishing agreement with the University of Helsinki.
-A signed copy of the agreement should be sent to the Library.
-If the author wishes a copy for him/herself, two signed copies may be sent.
+The author of the dissertation should sign a publishing agreement (https://ethesis.helsinki.fi/files/sopimus-eng.pdf) with the University of Helsinki.
+You will receive a request to sign the agreement in the UniSign system.

 The electronic version of the dissertation is normally published in Helda five days before the public examination of the dissertation, at the latest.